linkoid/SmiteUnit/README.md

 ## Usage
-To start using SmiteUnit, injection points must be added to the target program, and a seperate test project should be made to hold the tests.
+To start using SmiteUnit, injection points must be added to the target application, and a seperate test project should be made to hold the tests.

 ### Adding Injection Points
-Injection points need to be added to the program in which the tests must be run.
+Injection points need to be added to the application in which the tests must be run.
 To do this, the `SmiteUnit.Injection` package will be used.
 Injection points control when the tests are started and when the tests close the program.
-Where these injection points go will be different depending on the program, but will have a similar idea to this example:
+Where these injection points go will be different depending on the application, but will have a similar idea to this example:
 ```cs --region InjectionExample --source-file ./Docs/Program.cs --project ./Docs/Snippets.csproj
 using SmiteUnit.Injection;